Moscow Mayor's Office to Reduce Parking Spaces in New Residential Complexes

 Proposed changes could lead to a 20% reduction in the number of parking spaces

 The shortage of parking spaces is due to the fact that developers often open parking sales at later stages of project implementation.
 In addition, customers applying for a mortgage may postpone the purchase of a parking space for one to two years.
-As a result, the cost of a parking space in Moscow continues to grow, and they currently cost 2.5–3 million rubles.
+As a result, the cost of a parking space in Moscow continues to rise, and they currently cost 2.5–3 million rubles.

 Read more on the topic: